Nightshade14/Nightshade14/README.md

 - Leveraging Agentic AI and Mixture of Experts to create Compound AI Systems
 - Exploring Language Models (Large & Small) and their applications at scale
 - Building scalable and efficient Machine Learning pipelines
-- Contributing to open-source Machine Learning projects
+- Contributing to open-source Machine Learning and AI projects

 ## 💻 Tech Stack